hwanggu-corgi/hwanggu-log/update.md

+### October 31st, 2020
+1. Corgi add progress #565 in assignment 1, CSC 369♥♥
+    - Corgi working on creating `a1fs_rmdir`♥♥
+        - Corgi working on fixing `directory entry not found` error during `a1fs_mkdir` after removal

 ### October 30th, 2020
 1. Corgi add progress #565 in assignment 1, CSC 369♥♥
     - Corgi working on creating `a1fs_rmdir`♥♥